opoupeney/dfd/source/devguide/ref-dfx-studio-explorer.rst

 |

+Cloud Parameters
+^^^^^^^^^^^^^^^

+There are currently two options available in setting global Cloud Parameters:

+* IBM Bluemix - Define how to connect your application to Bluemix and create an public IP address and port to access it.
+* Phonegap - Define your credentials for using Phonegap Build to generate cross-platform mobile apps.

+|

-Cloud
+IBM Bluemix Cloud Settings
-^^^^^

-This Cloud option is a way to connect your application to Bluemix.
+,,,,,,,,,,,,,,,,,,,,,,,,,,

 DreamFace is a Bluemix Service.
-When you are logged in to your Bluemix account and you select the DreamFace Service and you are logged in automatically through your Bluemix account credentials and you arrive directly in the DreamFace Studio on Bluemix.
+When you are logged in to your Bluemix account and you select the DreamFace Service you are logged in automatically through your Bluemix account credentials and you arrive directly in the DreamFace Studio on Bluemix.

 Another way do use DreamFace on Bluemix is to say, DreamFace is used to create applications.
 I want my application to be